MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 - For end-to-end capabilities to work as expected, your bot must be [published](./publication-fundamentals-publish-channels.md).

 > [!WARNING]
-> Power Virtual Agents bot with names containing more than 30 characters will fail to connect when following the instructions below.
-Please ensure your bot's name contains less than 30 characters before proceeding.
+> Power Virtual Agents bots with names that are longer than 30 characters will fail to connect when following the instructions in this topic.
+Ensure your bot's name contains less than 30 characters before proceeding.

 ## Connect your bot to Omnichannel for Customer Service